tower120/chute/Readme.md

         s.spawn(move || {
             let mut sum = 0;
             for _ in 0..MESSAGES {
-                // Since this is a queue, not a channel - there is no "waiter".
+                // Since this is a queue, not a channel -
-                // So we just spin around next(). let msg = loop {
+                // we just spin around next().
+                let msg = loop {
                     if let Some(msg) = reader.next() {
                         break msg;